rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Urinary system.md

+The **urinary system** is responsible for <span style="color: lightgreen">osmoregulation</span> in humans.

 **Osmoregulation** is the regulation of water content in the body.
 This keeps the [[Osmosis|water potential]] of the blood and tissue fluid constant, and maintains a stable environment for cells to function properly.

-In humans, this is achieved by regulating the amount of water lost in urine produced by the kidneys.
+This is achieved by regulating the amount of water lost in urine produced by the kidneys.

 > **Note**:
 > - Water is lost in urine, sweat, exhaled air, faeces and through evaporation from the skin surface.